milsab/DATA-SCIENCE_SMART-TECH/itmd-521/Week-12/README.md

 ### Deliverable 1

 Here is a part of the output which includes three countrs:
-* MALFORMED_RECORDS: Number of all records which contain invalid data or MISSING data or cause the program to throw an exception
+* **MALFORMED_RECORDS:** Number of all records which contain invalid data or MISSING data or cause the program to throw an exception
-* TEMPERATURE_OVER_50: number of all records which the temperature is more than 50 degree celsius
+* **TEMPERATURE_OVER_50:** number of all records which the temperature is more than 50 degree celsius
-* TOTAL_RECORDS: Total number of all records.
+* **TOTAL_RECORDS:** Total number of all records.

+According to the result, the malformed records is approximately %6 of whole data so, we can conclude that the dataset is reliable.
 ![CounterOutput](images/part1/full.png "Counters Output")